jamesspearsv/age-calculator/devlog.md

 ### Next Steps

 Next I want to implement the month date mismatch validation and then return to styling the app for a desktop screen.
 After these tasks I sould be ready to build the age calculation function.

+## February 25, 2024

+I worked briefly on the desktop view today.
+I set up the view to change based on a breakpoint at 1000px.
+That is the point where the UI elements begin to become too compact.
+In a production all, I assume that there would be more than one breakpoint to accomodate multiple screen sizes.
+I rewrote the form button dividers during this session so that is is easier to change how they appear for each view (mobile and desktop).
+These were created using `:before` and `:after` psuedo selectors but I instead opted to add a `div` before and after the form's submit button and styling these with a `.divider` class.
+In the desktop view, I set the display of the right divider to none so that I can move the button and remaining divider to the right of the main container.
+I learned a handy trick to select both following and previous siblings that I have made good use of during this project.
+I am really proud of understanding this pattern `.previous-sibling:has(+ .following-sibling)`.
+I am happy with how the desktop view currently looks and I only had to adjust a handful of rules to achieve this.

+### Next steps

+Next I plan to implement the actual age calcuation functions.
+I have a rough idea of how to a complete the calculations and then I will need to add functionality to `view.js` that allows me to display the results to the user.

+I am going to take a moment before continuing to read about the Date object in js so that I have a better idea of best ways to work with dates.